Stark Sands: Career

 In 2002, Sands played Toby, a recurring love interest to the angst-ridden teen, Claire Fisher (played by Lauren Ambrose), on the HBO television series Six Feet Under (2001–2005) and co-starred in Me and Daphne (2002), a short film directed by Rebecca Gayheart and produced by Brett Ratner.
 He has also co-starred in the independent film Pack of Dogs (2002), directed by Ian Kessner.

 Sands made his feature-film debut opposite Natasha Lyonne and Jason Priestley in Die, Mommie, Die!
 (2003), an adaptation of Charles Busch's play of the same name.
-He also appeared in the film Shall We Dance (2004), with Richard Gere and Jennifer Lopez.
+He also appeared in the films Chasing Liberty (2004), with Mandy Moore, as well as Shall We Dance (2004), with Richard Gere and Jennifer Lopez.

 In 2007, he received a nomination for a Tony Award for Best Featured Actor in a Play for his role in the Broadway revival of Journey's End.

 From May 2 to June 8, 2008, he performed the role of Alex in A Seagull in the Hamptons at the McCarter Theatre in Princeton, New Jersey.

 Sands also participated in the seven-episode HBO miniseries Generation Kill about the 2003 Iraq invasion, airing during the summer of 2008.
 In the miniseries he played Marine Lt.
 Nathaniel Fick.
-Sands had previously played a U.S. Marine, Walter Gust, in Flags of Our Fathers.
+Sands previously played a U.S. Marine, Walter Gust, in Flags of Our Fathers.

 Additional theater credits include the 2009 musical adaptation of Bonnie & Clyde at the La Jolla Playhouse, The Classic Stage Company's production of The Tempest which earned him the Actors' Equity Foundation's St. Clair Bayfield Award, which honors the best performance by an actor in a Shakespearean play in the New York metropolitan area.
 From June 25 to July 12, 2009, Sands appeared in the Shakespeare in the Park's production of Twelfth Night, featuring Anne Hathaway, Audra McDonald and Raul Esparza.

 Sands played the role of Tunny in the Broadway production of American Idiot, again playing a member of the military.
 He left the production on March 13, 2011; David Larsen took over the role.

 Sands was in the 2010 HBO pilot The Miraculous Year, which was not picked up by HBO.
 He was part of the main cast of the CBS television series Rookies.
 The show was picked up for mid-season, under the new name NYC 22, but was canceled after airing 13 episodes due to inadequate ratings.

 Sands played the character of Troy Nelson in the film Inside Llewyn Davis (2013).